本文将汇总Rust 1.0之后各版本在语法和部分库函数方面的更新,略过编译器和标准库的性能优化、工具链和文档的改进等内容。

 nested import groups

-use std::fs::File; use std::io::Read; use std::path::{Path, PathBuf};
+use std::fs::File; use std::io::Read; use std::path::{Path, PathBuf};can be now be written as:

-use std::{fs::File, io::Read, path::{Path, PathBuf}};
+use std::{fs::File, io::Read, path::{Path, PathBuf}}; [repr(align(x))]lets you set the alignment of yourstructs.-

 Allow

-at the start of a match arm.e.g.enum Foo { A, B, C } match x { Foo::A | Foo::B => println!("AB"), Foo::C => println!("C"), } // better code alignment match x { | Foo::A | Foo::B => println!("AB"), | Foo::C => println!("C"), }
+|at the start of a match arm.e.g.enum Foo { A, B, C } match x { Foo::A | Foo::B => println!("AB"), Foo::C => println!("C"), } // better code alignment match x { | Foo::A | Foo::B => println!("AB"), | Foo::C => println!("C"), }

 2018-05-11 Rust 1.26